 Where do you work?

-We cover Detroit, the community where we’re based .
+We cover Detroit, the community where we live and work.
 We proudly seek to put the information needs of low-income news consumers first as this is an overlooked and undervalued news market.

 Who pays for this?

-This year we are funded as a pilot project by the W.K.
-Kellogg Foundation.
-We are thankful for their support!
-We are also experimenting with ways to make this work more self-sustaining.
+We were funded as a pilot project by the W.K.
+Kellogg Foundation and our utility reporting is funded by a joint grant from the Community Foundation for Southeast Michigan, the Knight Foundation and the Ford Foundation.
+We are so thankful for their support and are experimenting with ways to make our work more self-sustaining.

 Can I bring an Outlier project to my newsroom or area?